MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-data-r2dbc-with-azure-mysql.md

 ## Create an Azure Database for MySQL instance and set up the admin user

-The first thing we'll create is a managed MySQL server with an admin user.
+The first thing you'll create is a managed MySQL server with an admin user.

 > [!NOTE]
 > You can read more detailed information about creating MySQL servers in [Create an Azure Database for MySQL server by using the Azure portal](/azure/mysql/quickstart-create-mysql-server-database-using-azure-portal).